 Likewise, Naem underlined Arab schools’ relevance gap and the need to create congruence between Ministry of Education policy and the needs of the Palestinian minority in Israel:

 At the beginning of the school year, the Minister of Education initiated a program to teach civic studies in Arab schools.
-The program’s basics underline the state’s Jewishness, distort historic facts of the Arab minority, and present it as a minority with no history or connection to the place.
-Events such as the Nakba of the Palestinian people, Land Day, the Kfar-Kassem massacre perpetrated by the Israeli army, the El-Aqsa intifada that ended with the death of thirteen Arab youths at the hands of police forces […] These events were deleted from civics studies, which require Arab students to exhibit ‘submissive’ citizenship […] The reaction of the Follow-up Committee for Arab Education was to initiate a counter-program that highlights our narrative, which would be taught in homeroom hours in an attempt to clarify the history, narrative and cultural assets that our students should know.
+The program’s basics underline the state’s Jewishness, distort historic facts about the Arab minority, and present it as a minority with no history or connection to the place.
+Events such as the Nakba of the Palestinian people, Land Day, the Kfar-Kassem massacre perpetrated by the Israeli army, the Al-Aqsa intifada that ended with the death of thirteen Arab youths at the hands of police forces […] These events were deleted from civics studies, which require Arab students to exhibit ‘submissive’ citizenship […] The reaction of the Follow-up Committee for Arab Education was to initiate a counter-program that highlights our narrative, which would be taught in homeroom hours in an attempt to clarify the history, narrative and cultural assets that our students should know.

-The superintendent of that locality protested the intention of the follow-up committee and head of the local education department to implement this program, to which the Ministry of Education objected:
+The superintendent of that locality, in contrast, disagreed with the intention of the follow-up committee and head of the local education department to implement this program against the wishes of the Ministry of Education:

 As a Ministry of Education employee, I feel it is wrong to include a program that the minister objects strongly to.
 Although the civics studies curriculum was criticized and condemned, it was finally approved, and for me that is the official program for Arab schools.

-Thus, it seems that there is no synergy between various parts of the system and its stakeholders.
+Thus, it seems that there is a lack of synergy between various parts of the system and its stakeholders.
 Moreover, there is a deep conflict with Ministry of Education policy for Arab education.
 The policy aims to create a generation that recognizes the state’s Jewishness, and is expected to acquire universal values while blurring its own narrative and heritage (Abu-Saad, 2006).
 On the other hand, local education departments present a discourse that tries to reconcile the ministry’s intentions with the parents’ fierce objection to a discourse that empties Arab education of its essence and values (Arar & Ibrahim, 2016).

 Cultural change as a mobilizer for equity, peace and renewal